By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Why are co-occurring disorders so common?

 We used to talk about addiction and think there were just a handful of people with that problem; we blamed them for their disorder.
 We now know that long before someone becomes addicted they can have serious problems in their relationships with substances.
 We now are talking about substance use disorders.

 We talked for a long time about the “seriously and persistently mentally ill” as if they were somehow different from us.
 We now know that mental illness is on a continuum.
-That emotional problems, depression, anxiety, stress related issues, can overwhelm anyone.
+Those emotional problems, depression, anxiety, stress-related issues, can overwhelm anyone.

 Is it really that common to have both problems?
-Why do we say now that co-occurring disorders are an expectation not an acceptation?”
+Why do we say now that co-occurring disorders are an expectation, not an exception?”

 In every one of these settings, the number of clients who had both issues was large.
 Why do the two problems so often exist in the same person?
 Here are some of the reasons that both disorders so often co-exist in the same person.

 1. Two issues, substance use disorders, and a mental or emotional illness are relatively common in our society.

 Far short of addiction there are plenty of people who attend DUI School, lose days of work, or get into arguments with their spouses as a direct result of substance misuse.